blakerohde/sidewalk/docs/user/use.rst

 This section of the documentation provides commentary for how to use Sidewalk.

-This page of documentation will be expanded in the furture.
+This page of documentation will be expanded in the future.
 In the mean time, here is a quick run-down for how to get started:

 Create Activity Processors
 --------------------------